CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Adversarial capabilities include perturbation domains, bounds of the adversary and computational resources.

-## SR-03 Regular Risk Exposure Assessment Criterion
+## SR-03 Regular Risk Exposure Assessment

 The Risk Exposure Assessment is re-evaluated at regular intervals (at least annually) or in case of events such as:
 - Changes to the AI system that affect the operating principles;